chinmayapalo/Technical_Challenge/README.md

 VPC

-      Public subnet -  02 public subnets.  public_subnet_1 & public_subnet_2.
-These are for hosting public instances.
+      Public subnet -  02 public subnets for hosting public instances.

-      Private Subnet - 02 Private subnets. private_subnet_1 & private_subnet_2.
-These are for hosting private instances.
+      Private Subnet - 02 Private subnets for hosting private instances.

       bastion_subnet - 01 , For bastion host.
+Have associated with bastion_rtb route table.

-      Public Route Table - 01 , public subnets have mapped with this route table.
+      Public Route Table - 01 , public subnets have associated with this route table.

-      Private Route Table - 01 , private subnets have mapped with this route table.
+      Private Route Table - 01 , private subnets have associated with this route table.

       Internet gateway - 01 , mapped with public route table